Deploy the ZDM Proxy and monitoring

 zdm_proxy_advanced_config.yml

-, containing advanced configuration that may be required in some scenarios but can be usually left to its default values. -
+: Contains advanced configuration that is required in some scenarios, but often left to the default values. -

 zdm_proxy_custom_tls_config.yml